 A 623 dispute does not work in the same way as a traditional dispute because you are not asking for verification of the debt, but for an investigation as to the accuracy of the records on that debt.
 If you creditor does not have accurate records pertaining to that debt, then they must remove the negative information on your credit report.

 Will a 623 Dispute Really Fix Your Credit?

 You think to yourself - "Hey, the Original Creditor must have great records, they will be able to show me proof in a heartbeat, right?"
 Wrong.
-There are a few creditors who keep decent records, but most credit card companies only keep records for 13-18 months.
-And if that's the case, and if you have lates on your credit report prior to this period, they won't be able to prove you were late and they need to remove negative information if they can't prove it, per the law.
+There are a few creditors who keep decent records, but most credit card companies only keep records for 13 to 18 months.
+And if that's the case, and if you have late payments on your credit report prior to this period, they won't be able to prove you were late and they need to remove negative information if they can't prove it, per the law.

 With all of the bank consolidations in recent years, many of the credit card and some other mortgage lending companies haven't been good about keeping their acquisition's records in the best of shape.
-As an information technologist who specializes in databases, I know it costs LOTS of money to import data from one system to another.
-Apparently, there are many companies who didn't spend the money.
+Keeping information current in databases costs a lot of money to import data from one system to another.
+There are many companies who don't spend the money.

 This is not speculation.
-I've talked to many clients who have placed calls to their creditors, and the companies have NO RECORDS at all for them, let alone records of specific late payments, yet these creditors continue to report negative information on my client's credit reports.
+We've talked to many clients who have placed calls to their creditors, and the companies have NO RECORDS at all for them, let alone records of specific late payments, yet these creditors continue to report negative information on a client's credit reports.
 This is illegal!